romanjelovcan/Calendar/README.md

 HTML5 JavaScript Calendar.

 Holidays can be configured in holidays.json file.
 Keyword year: repeat indicates that holiday repeats every year.
 Month number 0 indicates january, number 1 february and so on to 11 which indicates december.
+Day number defines on which day in month is holiday.

 To run this project live server that run at localhost is needed.
 ### Instruction: